omthorat2004/AthleteVerse/README.md

 Team AthleteVerse from Jawaharlal Nehru Engineering College, Mahatma Gandhi University, Chh.
 Sambhajinagar presents its project for the Google Solution Challenge '25, organized by Google Developer Group (GDG).

-AthleteVerse isn’t just an app—it’s a movement to revolutionize sports, empower athletes, and ensure every talent gets the chance to shine!
+AthleteVerse isn’t just an app—It’s a movement to revolutionize sports, empower athletes, and ensure every talent gets the chance to shine!